Australians (TV series)

 Australians (also known as Michael Willesee's Australians) is a thirteen part anthology documentary drama series which screened on the Seven Network in 1988.

-There was a spin-off book.
+A lavishly illustrated spin-off coffee table book was released the same year.
+It was written by Roger McDonald and published Bantam Books.

-The series was not the idea of Willesee's but his company, Transmedia was involved.
+The series was not the idea of Willesee's, but his company, Transmedia was involved.

 Episodes

-The episodes, with one exception, focused on famous individuals:
+The episodes focused on famous individuals (with one exception covering soldier settlers):